General Terms and Conditions

 2.7.
 We shall not be bound to render any service unless it is deemed that we and the client have entered into a legal services agreement.

 2.8.
-Our engagement to render a service is an agreement between the client and the relevant Firm, and not with any individual working for or associated with the Firm.
-The client’s instructions are instructions to the relevant Firm, not to any individual working for or associated with the Firm, even if the intention was that the work be carried out by a specific individual.
+Our engagement to render service is an agreement between the client and the relevant Firm, and not with any individual working for or associated with the Firm.
+The client’s instructions are instructions to the relevant Firm, not to any individual working for or associated with the Firm, even if the intention was that the work is carried out by a specific individual.
 All our partners and all persons and entities working for, or engaged by, us (including partners and former partners, employees, associates, other lawyers, such as “of counsel” or lawyers subcontracted for specific one-off or several assignments) are subject to these terms and conditions, including limitations of liability set forth in Section 14.

 2.9.
 Our client is the person specified as such in the Special Terms or, in the absence of the Special Terms, in the legal services agreement.
 Our obligations hereunder, as well as our professional duties normally owed by a lawyer to a client, are owed by us only to the person so specified.